CobaltXII/vortext/README.md

 The cool 90's demoscene look is achieved using a form of [gradient noise](https://www.shadertoy.com/view/Xsl3Dl) (written by Inigo Quilez).

 # Try it out
-A live demo will be up soon.
+A live demo is available [here](https://cobaltxii.github.io/vortext/).

 # Inspiration
 Vortext was inspired by Mark Zucker's [miniray raymarcher](https://mzucker.github.io/2016/08/03/miniray.html).